commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 ## Caveats
 1. Products are either created or updated.
 Currently the tool does not support product deletion.
-2. The library doesn't sync product variant assets yet [#3](https://github.com/commercetools/commercetools-sync-java/issues/3), but it will not delete them.
+2. The library does not sync product variant assets yet [#3](https://github.com/commercetools/commercetools-sync-java/issues/3), but it will not delete them.
+3. The sync library is not meant to be executed in a parallel fashion.
+For example:
+    ````java
+    final ProductSync productSync = new ProductSync(syncOptions);
+    final CompletableFuture<ProductSyncStatistics> syncFuture1 = productSync.sync(batch1).toCompletableFuture();
+    final CompletableFuture<ProductSyncStatistics> syncFuture2 = productSync.sync(batch2).toCompletableFuture();
+    CompletableFuture.allOf(syncFuture1, syncFuture2).join;
+    ````
+    The aforementioned example, demonstrates how the library should **not** be used.
+The library, however, should be instead used in a sequential fashion:
+    ````java
+    final ProductSync productSync = new ProductSync(syncOptions);
+    productSync.sync(batch1)
+               .thenCompose(result -> productSync.sync(batch2))
+               .toCompletableFuture()
+               .join();
+    ````
+    Scaling can be done by changing the number of [max parallel requests](/src/main/java/com/commercetools/sync/commons/utils/ClientConfigurationUtils.java#L116) within the `sphereClient` configuration or by changing the draft [batch size](https://commercetools.github.io/commercetools-sync-java/v/v1.0.0-M10/com/commercetools/sync/commons/BaseSyncOptionsBuilder.html#batchSize-int-) and not by executing the batches themselves in parallel.

+    Current overridable default [configuration](/src/main/java/com/commercetools/sync/commons/utils/ClientConfigurationUtils.java#L45) of the `sphereClient` is the recommended good balance for stability and performance for the sync process.
-3. The library will not sync attribute field types with `ReferenceType` and `SetType` field definitions, except for Product references.
+4. The library will not sync attribute field types with `ReferenceType` and `SetType` field definitions, except for Product references.
 (See more: [#87](https://github.com/commercetools/commercetools-sync-java/issues/87) [#160](https://github.com/commercetools/commercetools-sync-java/issues/87))
 5. Currently the library will not calculate price update actions and will always generate a SetPrices update action for every variant being synced.
 This could have an impact on the performance of the library.
 However, price syncing is planned to be